apache/celix/documents/getting_started/creating_a_simple_bundle.md

 endif()
 ```

-These CMakeLists.txt files declare that the bundles should be build based on the build result (shared library) of the declared sources (in this case the private/src/hello_world_activator.c or private/src/HelloWorldActivator.cc source).
+These CMakeLists.txt files declare that the bundles should be build based on the build result (shared library) of the declared sources (in this case the `private/src/hello_world_activator.c` or `private/src/HelloWorldActivator.cc` source).
 The add_bundle function is an Apache Celix specific CMake extension.
 The library used for the bundle will also be linked against the dependency manager static library.

 The Celix framework will install the bundle, load the bundle shared library and call the bundle activator entry symbols.
 These entries need to be programmed by the user.
-Note that in these examples we use the dependency manager libraries (C and C++ version) instead of developing a "naked" bundle activator; The dependency manager uses a higher abstraction and is more simple to understand and maintain.
+Note that in these examples we use the dependency manager libraries (C and C++ version) instead of developing a "vanilla" bundle activator;
+The dependency manager uses a higher abstraction and is more simple to understand and maintain, but not part of the OSGi standard.

 The C Bundle Activator:
 ```C